tillkolter/aepp-oracles-sdk/README.md

 ## Installation

-The implementation is early stage, so packaging configuration should not be seen as final.
+*The implementation is early stage, so packaging configuration should not be seen as final.*

 For development purposes the npm publishing configuration assembles only the browser compatible implementation.
+For the server side NodeJS integration please refer to the example section.

 ```
 npm install aepp-oracles-sdk